Fridays from Camp:

 I see continued support from the alumni community for our program, which is very unique, continuing in the path.
 I feel more positive about our future than I have in the last 8 years.
 Uncertainty is not an option anymore.
 I am very positive about this legacy living on.
 This has been my favorite camp year.
 The staff from Janessa on down, everyone has been great.
 There has been a lot of returning staff: former campers or former staff.
 It is very helpful for have people that know the program.
 And the campers were fantastic.

-Thank you Cameron, for all you do!
+Cameron, thank you for all you do!
 Camp Rising Sun would not be the same without you!